nfrechette/acl/docs/implementing_an_allocator.md

 # Implementing an allocator

-At the moment, the decompression makes no allocations.
-As such, for decompression it is not necessary to implement or provide an allocator.

-On the other hand, the compression performs a number of allocations and must be provided an allocator.
-The interface is very simple and provided in [**acl/core/memory.h**](../includes/acl/core/memory.h).
+The interface is very simple and provided in [**acl/core/iallocator.h**](../includes/acl/core/iallocator.h).
+ACL also provides a simple implementation that uses the system malloc/free through [**acl/core/ansi_allocator.h**](../includes/acl/core/ansi_allocator.h).
+You can use it as is or for inspiration to implement your own.

 Only two functions are exposed and required: